 AATPC’s mission is to make the benefits of animal-assisted psychotherapy accessible to people of all ages, income levels, insurance statuses and life circumstances.

 AATPC provides counseling and psychotherapy to clients of all ages with the assistance of our therapy animals.
 Linda Chassman and Ellen Winston founded AATPC in 2010 based on their belief in the powerful effect animals have in healing and facilitating change.
-Counseling is provided at one of our centers in Lakewood and Boulder, CO.
-Barking CAAT Ranch is our small ranch in Lakewood where clients work with a range of animals including dogs, cats, horses, goats, rabbits and rats, all as partners in their therapy.
+Counseling is provided at our 3-acre Ranch in Arvada.
+Clients work with a range of animals including dogs, cats, horses, goats, rabbits and rats, all as partners in their therapy.

 As a pioneer in the development of Animal Assisted Therapy as an integral part of counseling and psychotherapy, we provide a range of other services for mental health professionals, including in-person trainings, an online Certificate in Animal Assisted Psychotherapy, agency consultation and training, and group or individual consultation.